 Recurring payments are reinstated.
 Future dated recurring payments will be processed.
-However, any instances of the recurring payment that occurred during the blocked period are not re-sent and remain cancelled.
+However, any instances of the recurring payment that occurred during the blocked period are not re-sent and remain canceled.

-Single payments, even if scheduled to be processed for a date well into the future, remain cancelled and you will have to reschedule them if you want them to be paid.
+Single payments, even if scheduled to be processed for a date well into the future, remain canceled and you will have to reschedule them if you want them to be paid.